otrv4/otrv4/modes/otrv4-standalone-mode.md

 mode.

 By always requiring encryption, this mode may encourage long-lived sessions.
-The section "Session expiration" of the OTRv4 protocol specification outlines how to mitigate the risks of long-lived sessions.
+The section [session expiration](../otrv4.md#session-expiration) of the OTRv4 protocol specification outlines how to mitigate the risks of long-lived sessions.
 For this reason, TLVs type 1 (Disconnected) are necessary in this mode.

 Even though there is no need to prefix OTR messages with the five bytes "?OTR:", since the protocol only handles OTR messages, this mode does not modify this